chrisammon3000/dspy-neo4j-knowledge-graph/README.md

 ```

 ## Description
 Model entities and relationships and build a Knowledge Graph using DSPy, Neo4j, and OpenAI's GPT-4.
+When given a paragraph or block of text, the app uses the DSPy library and OpenAI's GPT-4 to extract entities and relationships and generate a Cypher statement which is run in Neo4j to create the Knowledge Graph.

 ## Quick Start
 1. Clone the repository.